Jeffiano/color-hinter/posts/understanding-rgb-foundation-digital-color-grading.md

 tags: ["photography", "color-grading", "rgb", "post-processing", "digital-imaging"]
 ---

-# Understanding RGB: The Foundation of Digital Color Grading
+For anyone looking to master digital photography post-processing, I always start with the **three primary colors of light (RGB)**—this is the cornerstone of digital editing, the fundamental basis of all color grading work, and a key to understanding the entire digital post-processing system.

-For anyone looking to master digital photography post-processing, I always start with the **three primary colors of light** (RGB) because this is the cornerstone of digital editing.
-It's the fundamental basis of all color grading work and plays a crucial role in understanding the entire digital post-processing system.
+*Note: 'Digital post-processing' is the broad term for editing digital images; 'digital editing' refers to basic adjustments (e.g., cropping), while 'color grading' focuses specifically on adjusting color to achieve a desired look—all of these rely on RGB.*

 ## 1. What Are the Three Primary Colors?